Skip to main content

 The popup is a standard HTML/CSS/JavaScript UI that renders when the user clicks the extension icon.
 It has access to the full Chrome extension API and communicates with the service worker via message passing.
 Modern extensions typically build the popup as a React or vanilla JS single-page app, bundled with Webpack or Vite.
 The popup should be fast to render — users expect it to feel instant — so keep your bundle small and your initial render synchronous.

 The most valuable Chrome extensions in 2026 integrate an LLM to provide contextual intelligence about the page the user is viewing.
-Here is the complete architecture and code for a page summarisation extension using Anthropic Claude — the same pattern we use across client projects at Groovy Web.
+Here is the complete architecture and code for a page summarisation extension using Anthropic Claude — the same pattern used across production client projects.

 // manifest.json (Manifest V3)